vendia/examples/integrations/azure/share-to-azure-functions/README.md

 Now it's time for the Supplier (from its Vendia Share AWS Node) to make a Purchase Order adjustment.
 When that happens, the Retailer (from its Vendia Share Azure Node) will be notified immediately and will be able to take action (through its configured Azure Function).

-1. Using the Vendia Share Web Application's GraphQL Explorer of the Supplier's AWS Node, identify a Purchase Order to modify, noting the `_id` for one of the Purchase Orders listed for the subsequent step, referred to hereafter as `<PO_ID>`
+1. Using the Vendia Share Web Application's GraphQL Explorer of the  **Supplier** AWS Node, identify a Purchase Order to modify, noting the `_id` for one of the Purchase Orders listed for the subsequent step, referred to hereafter as `<PO_ID>`

     <details>
       <summary>List Purchase Orders Query</summary>